Report Filter

 Financial Overview

-The budget for this service area is used primarily to fund check production costs including postage, check stock, and printer and computer hardware and software maintenance.
-This service area is funded by general fund appropriations and special revenue funds from fees collected from the Department of Social Services, the Virginia Employment Commission, and the Virginia Retirement System for the processing of their checks.
-Treasury prints and mails approximately 1.4 million general warrant, tax refund, and retirement checks annually for which it receives a general fund appropriation to cover its postage costs for this service.
+The budget for this service area is used primarily to fund check production costs for our new vendor DataMatx, Inc. This service area is funded by general fund appropriations and special revenue funds from fees collected from the Department of Social Services, the Virginia Employment Commission, and the Virginia Retirement System for the processing of their checks.
+Treasury prints and mails approximately 2 million general warrant, payroll, social services, employment commission, tax refund, and retirement checks annually.

 Biennial Budget